Code-Institute-Submissions/MiaRasmussen05-PP4/README.md

 __The Contact Page__

 - The contact page is where the user can contact the admin with what inquiries they got for projects, or just questions.
 - When the user clicks send, an email gets sent to the admin with the information.
 And the user gets an email to confirm that that admin has gotten their email.
+(This only happens when the user is logged in, because the program used is EmailJS.)

 ![Contact Page](https://imgur.com/h9rjKwB.png)